Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 Desember 2025 16.28.34 UTC
+- WIB: Minggu, 14 Desember 2025 17.30.40 UTC
-- WITA: Minggu, 14 Desember 2025 17.28.34 UTC
+- WITA: Minggu, 14 Desember 2025 18.30.40 UTC
-- WIT: Minggu, 14 Desember 2025 18.28.34 UTC
+- WIT: Minggu, 14 Desember 2025 19.30.40 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success